openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Every Credential Issuer utilizes an OAuth 2.0 [@!RFC6749] Authorization Server to authorize access.
 The same OAuth 2.0 Authorization Server can protect one or more Credential Issuers.
 Wallets determine the Credential Issuer's Authorization Server using the Credential Issuer's metadata (see (#credential-issuer-metadata)).

-All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the credential issuance API.
+All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the Credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

 Existing OAuth 2.0 mechanisms are extended as following:

-* A new Grant Type "Pre-Authorized Code" is defined to facilitate flows where the preparation of the credential issuance is conducted before the actual OAuth flow starts (see (#pre-authz-code-flow)).
+* A new Grant Type "Pre-Authorized Code" is defined to facilitate flows where the preparation of the Credential issuance is conducted before the actual OAuth flow starts (see (#pre-authz-code-flow)).
 * A new authorization details [@!RFC9396] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (see (#authorization-details)).
-* New token response error codes `authorization_pending` and `slow_down` are added to allow for deferred authorization of credential issuance.
+* New token response error codes `authorization_pending` and `slow_down` are added to allow for deferred authorization of Credential issuance.
 These error codes are supported for the Pre-Authorized Code grant type.
 * Client metadata is used to convey Wallet's metadata.
-A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 Client) to publish its Credential Offer Endpoint (see (#client-metadata)).
+A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (see (#client-metadata)).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated Credential Offer (see (#credential-authz-request)).
 Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet during Authorization Request processing.
 * Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint, Credential Endpoint and Batch Credential Endpoint to provide the Client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (see (#token-response)).